MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 *Start by -* Considering the goals from the perspective of your IT department, your organization's communications team, and end users of the experience.
 Design the portal page with simplicity and scalability in mind.

-*You’ll know you’re done when -* You've created a launch plan for redirecting from your current portal page to the new page and have shared this plan with all stakeholders and end-users.
+*You'll know you're done when -* You've created a launch plan for redirecting from your current portal page to the new page and have shared this plan with all stakeholders and end-users.

 #### Design your business-specific intranet site